-Many of the variables that proxy for the quality of information disclosure in Panel B are also significant in explaining the market reaction, with less disclosure associated with negative abnormal returns.
-The dummy variable indicating that the firm does not attach an independent assessment by a financial advisor, has negative coefficients which are statistically significant in columns (1)-(4).
-The coefficient of the dummy variable indicating that the firm's auditor is not one of the Big 5 audit firms, is also negative and statistically significant at the 5 percent level in columns (3)-(4).
+dummy variable indicating that the firm's auditor is not one of the Big 5 audit firms is also negative and statistically significant at the 5 per cent level in columns (3)-(4).
 In contrast, firms with Level II and III ADRs experience a positive market reaction, with coefficients statistically significant in columns (2) and (6).
 As we show in the next section, these firms are more likely to undertake connected transactions that are classified in the strategic category, and may not represent expropriation.
 Interestingly, when we substitute for this variable a dummy for firms with Level I ADRs (which do not require compliance with the information disclosure requirements of the SEC's Exchange Act), this latter variable is never statistically significant.
-Overall, the results indicate that firms with poor disclosure experience a negative market reaction when announcing connected transactions.
+Overall, the results indicate that firms with poor disclosure experience a negative market reactions.

 We also estimate these regressions using the 195 observations that disclose the amount of the transaction and including as regressor the stated value of the transaction divided by the firm's stock market capitalization and its total assets (not reported in the table).
 These variables have negative coefficients, indicating that larger transactions are associated with larger value losses, but they are not statistically significant.
-The lack of significance is probably due to the fact that relative size by itself does not indicate how bad the deal is for minority shareholders, although it may represent a limit to how much value can be dissipated (assuming, of course, that the value reported by the company is accurate).
+The lack of significance is probably due to the fact that relative size by itself does not indicate how bad the deal is for minority shareholders, although it may represent a limit to how much value can be dissipated (assuming, of course, that the value reported by the company is accurate).12

 In summary, the results reported in this section show that the percentage ownership by the main shareholder is a significant determinant of announcement abnormal returns (with higher ownership associated with larger value losses).
 This result contrasts with Joh (2003) who finds higher profitability for firms with more concentrated ownership in Korea before the financial crisis.
-Since our sample period follows the crisis, a potential explanation could be related to the
+Since our sample period follows the crisis, a potential explanation could be related to the argument advanced by Johnson, Boone, Breach, and Friedman (2000), namely that controlling shareholders may be more likely to expropriate during periods with worsening economic prospects.
+Similarly, Baek, Kang, and Park (2002) find that chaebol firms with concentrated ownership (i.e. the firms in better position to expropriate minority shareholders) experienced the largest value losses during the crisis in Korea.
+We also find that lack of information disclosure about the connected transaction is associated with negative abnormal returns.
+We examine which types of firms are associated with less information disclosure in the next section.

-&lt;sup>12 We examine the robustness of the results by estimating a number of alternative specifications, which are not reported in the table, and are discussed below.
+12 We examine the robustness of the results by estimating a number of alternative specifications, which are not reported in the table, and are discussed below.
 First, interaction terms between ownership by the main shareholder, proportion of independent non-executive directors, audit committee and the different types of connected transactions, and dummy variables indicating H-shares and Red Chips, are not statistically significant.
-Second, total family ownership (summing the shareholdings of all directors with the same surname) and total board ownership produces results in the same direction but less significant compared to ownership by the main shareholder.
-Third we include additional variables that are not significant in most specifications, namely dummies for assets located in mainland China, for overseas assets (not in Hong Kong or China), for joint venture partners located in mainland China, and dummies for firms applying to the exchange for a waiver of some of the requirements, violating a previously granted waiver, disclosing a past transaction, and announcing a transaction that breached listing rules.
+Second, total family ownership (summing the shareholdings of all directors with the same surname) and total board ownership produces results in the same direction but less significant in most specifications, namely dummies for assets located in mainland China, for overseas assets (not in Hong Kong or China), for joint venture partners located in mainland China, and dummies for firms applying to the exchange for a waiver of some of the requirements, violating a previously granted waiver, disclosing a past transaction, and announcing a transaction that breached listing rules.
 The results on the remaining variables discussed in this section, are unaffected in any of these alternative specifications.